stephenmcd/mezzanine/docs/content-architecture.rst

         def can_move(self, request, new_parent):
             if new_parent is None:
-                raise PageMoveException('An author page cannot be a top-level page')
+                msg = 'An author page cannot be a top-level page' raise PageMoveException(msg)

 Page Menus
 ==========